VA Sunshine Healthcare Network

 Don’t rely on local relief organizations to provide you food or water during the first few days following a hurricane…

-You should have enough supplies in your home to meet the needs of you and your family (don’t forget your pets) for at least three days – 5 – 7 days might be better.
+You should have enough supplies in your home to meet the needs of you and your family (don’t forget your pets) for at least three days – 5 – 7 days is better.

 Preparing for emergencies don’t have to be expensive if you think ahead and buy small quantities at a time.